baskuit/pinyon/src/readme.md

 ## Building a Type List

-The prior examples assumed that we had the type lists apriori.
+The prior examples assumed that we had the type lists a priori.
 Now we will discuss how type lists are created

 ### The TypeList